 Risk, denoted as $R(h) $, represents the expected value of a loss function over all possible data instances.
 In practice, our goal is to minimize the risk to achieve optimal performance on unseen data.
 However, since we only have access to a limited dataset (empirical distribution), we instead work with the empirical risk.
 This limitation may arise because of the need to reserve a portion of our data for testing and validation or because no dataset can fully capture all possible data instances in the real world.
 However, minimizing risk alone could result in overfitting, in which the aggregation model learns the noise in the training data rather than the underlying patterns, resulting in poor generalization to unseen data.
 To improve generalizability, it is necessary to employ regularization techniques to strike a balance between the complexity of the aggregation model and its ability to fit the training data.

-Risk measurement enables us to assess the aggregation model's performance in terms of accuracy, overfitting (when risk is minimized but the model performs poorly on unseen data), and model complexity.
+Risk measurement enables us to assess the aggregation model's performance in terms of accuracy (of the aggregated labels with respect to the ground truth labels), overfitting (when risk is minimized but the model performs poorly on unseen data), and model complexity.

 Assume that the aggregation model $h (\cdot) $ is a function that takes a set of $M $ label sets $Z^{(i)} $ for each instance $i $ in the training data and calculates an aggregated label set $\widehat{Y}^{(i)} $ as an estimate of the true label set $Y^{(i)} $.
 Our goal is to find an aggregation model $h(\cdot) $ that minimizes risk defined as follows: